Alcaro/Arlib/arlib/sandbox/README.txt

  ones, which can be "solved" by adding "don't do that" to the docs), but it was never merged.

 AT_BENEATH/etc <https://lwn.net/Articles/723057/> seem similar; they're not intended for sandboxes, but may be close enough.
 I'll take a look once it's merged and my distro updates.
-Perhaps it could even obsolete the entire broker.
+The broker is still needed (to count the number of writes), but it would get a lot less requests.

 Results